 We've found teams embraced this approach because it helps clearly define customer and product development, what should be achieved at each stage of development, and how to achieve it.

 Back in 2012, I was running a weekly podcast with my brother for Microsoft developers.
 Each week, I would share a "Design Tip of the Week".
-The idea was for me to showcase something I felt that app developers might appreciate from the world of design; it might be a tip, resource, or an entirely different approach to application design.
+The idea was for me to showcase something I felt that app developers might appreciate from the world of UX design; it might be a tip, resource, or an entirely different approach to application development.

 Through the show, I was getting a lot of positive feedback from developers, asking me to share these ideas in a more comprehensive form.
 I thought about keeping up a blog, but with the show, work, and school, that seemed untenable.